Telefonica/opengateway-developers-website/catalog/simswap/simswap.md

 > ⚙️ Data received in the response
 >
-> - RETRIVE ENDPOINT :
+> - RETRIEVE ENDPOINT :
 >   - Returns a timestap with when the last update
 >
 >   {